microsoft/Windows-driver-samples/general/pcidrv/README.md

 The PCIDRV sample acts as a power policy owner of the device and implements all the wait-wake and idle detection logic.

-## INSTALLATION
+## Installation

 The driver can be installed as a Net class driver or as a standalone driver (user defined class).
 The KMDF versions of the INF files are dynamically generated from .INX file.
 In addition to the driver files, you have to include the WDF coinstaller DLL from the \\redist\\wdf folder of the WDK.

-You can obtain redistributable framework updates by downloading the *wdfcoinstaller.msi* package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).
+You can obtain redistributable framework updates by downloading the *wdfcoinstaller.msi* package from [WDK 8 Redistributable Components](https://go.microsoft.com/fwlink/p/?LinkID=253170).
 This package performs a silent install into the directory of your Windows Driver Kit (WDK) installation.
 You will see no confirmation that the installation has completed.
 You can verify that the redistributables have been installed on top of the WDK by ensuring there is a redist\\wdf directory under the root directory of the WDK, %ProgramFiles(x86)%\\Windows Kits\\8.0.

-### TESTING
+### Testing

 To test standalone driver configuration: You should use the specially developed ping application, called MYPING that comes with the sample.
 The Ping.exe provided in the system will not work because in this configuration, the test card is not bound to any network protocol - it's not seen as Net device by the system.
 Currently the test application doesn't have ability to get an IP address from a network DHCP server.
 As a result, it is better to connect the network device to a private hub and ping another machine connected to that hub.
 For example, let us say you have a test machine A and another machine B (development box).